How to Price Your Home Correctly

 Market forces that shape price

 Your asking price doesn't exist in isolation.
-Several forces shape what the market will actually pay.
+Several forces shape what the market will pay.

-Interest rates determine how many buyers qualify for bonds and at what amounts.
+Interest rates decide how many buyers qualify for bonds and at what amounts.
 When rates rise, bond affordability drops, and the buyer pool for your price bracket shrinks.
-When rates fall, more buyers enter the market and competition pushes offers up.
+When rates fall, more buyers enter and competition pushes offers up.
+In a high-rate market, selling in a high interest rate environment needs its own approach.

-Supply and demand in your suburb matters just as much.
-If your street has three similar homes on the market at the same time, buyers have options and your price must stand out.
+Supply and demand in your suburb counts too.
+If your street has three similar homes listed at once, buyers have options and your price has to stand out.
 If you're the only listing in the area, demand works in your favour.
+Pricing is one part of selling your home, alongside timing and presentation.

-Your property's condition affects the final offer even when your asking price is fair.
-A home that needs obvious repairs will attract lower offers, or buyers who factor the cost of those repairs into their bid.
-Compliance certificates, electrical, plumbing, gas, must be in order before transfer, and buyers know it.
+Your property's condition shapes the final offer even when the asking price is fair.
+A home that needs obvious repairs draws lower offers, or buyers who build the repair cost into their bid.
+Compliance certificates for electrical, plumbing, and gas must be in order before transfer, and buyers know it.
+Sorting your compliance certificates when selling early keeps the deal moving.

 Mistakes sellers make with pricing